mheilner/MartinAndrewWebsite/README.md

 - look at http://localhost:3000/ to interact locally before deployment THis uses both front end and backend functionality to make calls and work thru the webservice.
 - ALL FUNCTIONALOTY IS THERE ACCORDING TO TA BUT THE WEBSOCKET

+React CLI
+- This morning I was discussing the power of react with another student.
+I think it is so cool that you are able to import the different sections that you want and basically able to keep the development redundant proof.
+It really simplifies the code.